-Many states allow third parties (e.g., relatives and nannies) to consent for a minor’s medical treatment so long as the parent’s/guardian’s authorization is already in place.
-Clinicians are sometimes tempted to bend the minor consent rules when the adolescent is older or when the patient comes in with a relative who appears to be a caretaker, even though that caretaker does not have legal standing to consent for the adolescent’s medical treatment.
+Many states allow third parties (e.g., relatives and nannies) to consent to a minor’s medical treatment, as long as the parent’s/guardian’s authorization is already in place.
+Clinicians are sometimes tempted to bend the minor consent rules when the adolescent is older or when the patient comes in with a relative who appears to be a caretaker, even though that caretaker does not have legal standing to consent to the adolescent’s medical treatment.
 Consider the conflicting interests of the parties in the following case.

 - Case Study: Consent for Treatment of an Adolescent: Drug Testing